GoogleCloudPlatform/gcsfuse/docs/semantics.md

 1. Stat the object with the given name within the GCS bucket.
 2. If the object does not exist, return an error.
-3. Call the generation number of the object N. If there is already an inode for this name with source generation number N, return it.
+3. Call the generation of the object `(G, M)`.
+If there is already an inode for this name with source generation `(G, M)`, return it.
-4. Create a new inode for this name with source generation number N.
+4. Create a new inode for this name with source generation `(G, M`).

 <a name="file-inode-semantics"></a>
 ### User-visible semantics